Change of Address Checklist: Who to Notify When Moving Home?

 - Blood bank

-It’s important to update your address with all your insurance providers, not only so you can stay up to date with any bills or payments they might send you, but because some insurance providers take your postcode into account when working out the cost of cover and premiums for your plans.
-Depending on the insurance you have, and where you move, the cost of your insurance might go up or down.
+For this reason, it’s important to update your address with all your insurance providers, not only so you can stay up to date with any bills or payments they might send you, but because some insurance providers take your postcode into account when working out the cost of cover and premiums for your plans.
+Depending on the insurance you have, and where you end up moving to, the cost of your insurance might go up or down.

 - Car insurance